avenirs-esr/srv-dev/README.md

 </pre>

 This instructions will :
-1. download the project and all its  submodules (--recurse option)
+1. Download the project and all its  submodules (--recurse option).
-2. Run the bootstratp scripts (the main one and the one associated to each service)
+2. Run the bootstratp scripts (the main one and the ones associated to each service).
-3. download / générate the docker images
+3. Download / générate the docker images.
-4. run the containers associated to each service (via docker-compose)
+4. Run the containers associated to each service (via docker-compose).

 Available npm scripts :
 - npm run deploy: bootstrap each service and run the containers.